$1 million in federal funding for mental health training to benefit Travis County residents

-The program will be in partnership with Texas State University (TXST), who will help lead the training of a new tool practitioners can use.
+The program will be in partnership with Texas State University (TXST), which will help lead the training of a new tool practitioners can use.

 The COVID-19 pandemic helped shine a light on mental health struggles worldwide.
 Whether it's students, elderly populations or young adults, many began to open up about what they've been going through.